 Creative minds love the proximity to the infamous BBC’s Maida Vale studios.

 Within Maida Vale, residents can take advantage of Paddington Recreation Centre with its park, gym and outdoor sports facilities.
 Although, many residents are fortunate enough to have access to one of the secret communal gardens that many would argue rival those of Notting Hill.

-The Canal provides a pleasant area for walking, head towards Regents Park and enjoy an atmosphere not dissimilar to the English countryside, and head toward Blomfield Road, and the neighbourhood fells more town like, reflective of the streets in a Jane Austen novel.
+The Canal provides a pleasant area for walking, head towards Regents Park and enjoy an atmosphere not dissimilar to the English countryside.
+Whilst, head towards Blomfield Road and the neighbourhood feels more town like, reflective of the streets in a Jane Austen novel.

 A regular waterbus service operates from Little Venice eastwards around Regents Park, calling at London Zoo and Camden Town.